Global Portfolio Diversification 2025

 Alternative Investment Platforms

-• Robo-Advisors: Automated global portfolio management
+• Robo-Advisors: Automated cross-border investment management

 • Cryptocurrency Exchanges: Global digital asset exposure